yomnahisham/su-tech-backend-scripts/README.md

 # SU Tech Backend Scripts

-This repository contains Python scripts created for backend projects in the SU Tech and Innovation team.
+This repository contains Python scripts created for backend projects in the AUC SU Technology and Innovation team (2024-2025).
 Each script serves a specific function to streamline tasks and improve backend operations.

 ## Table of Contents